-As at 31 December 2018 the Group of First Investment Bank had a total of 168 branches and offices: 154 branches and offices, incl.
-Head Offices, throughout Bulgaria and a foreign branch in Cyprus, as well as Head Office and 12 branches of the subsidiary bank First Investment Bank - Albania Sh.a.
+As at 31 December 2019 the Group of First Investment Bank had a total of 158 branches and offices: 144 branches and offices, including Head Offices, throughout Bulgaria and a foreign branch in Cyprus, as well as the Head Office and 14 branches of its subsidiary First Investment Bank - Albania Sh.a. in Albania.